Topological Big Bangs: Reflection, Itty-Bitty Blenders, and Eternal Trumpets: Beyond Reflection

-This discussion leads to the natural question of whether one can emulate the Eternal Trumpet's structure while respecting a physical energy condition: \begin{question} Does there exist a timelike geodesically complete and globally hyperbolic Lorentzian metric on $\mathbb R^4$ which respects the dominant energy condition and asymptotes to an FLRW geometry? \end{question}
+This discussion leads to the natural question of whether one can emulate the Eternal Trumpet's structure while respecting a physical energy condition, which would make the observations of the previous paragraph much more compelling: \begin{question} Does there exist a timelike geodesically complete and globally hyperbolic Lorentzian metric on $\mathbb R^4$ which respects the dominant energy condition and asymptotes to an FLRW geometry? \end{question}

 Note that, despite the discussion of the previous few paragraphs, we have not asked that the metric satisfy the strong energy condition; this is because one of Hawking's original results (Theorem 2 of \cite{hawking1967occurrence}) replaces the Cauchy surface hypothesis of Theorem \ref{thm:hawking1} with a more local integral condition that would likely be met by virtue of asymptoting to an FLRW geometry.
 We have also not asked that it be fully geodesically complete; this is because, in light of global hyperbolicity, Penrose's result \cite{penrosesingularity} does not allow for null geodesic completeness under the null energy condition (implied by the dominant energy condition) if the FLRW region is spatially large enough that it includes trapped surfaces (e.g.\@ a sphere larger than the Hubble radius in some cosomological slice, which a model of our universe should likely admit).
 To the best of our knowledge, however, it seems that one has hope of avoiding all known singularity theorems, even under the strong energy condition, if one only unwinds the $\beta$ factor of $S^1$ in the Itty-Bitty Blender spacetime, eliminating the compactness of the cosmological slices (rendering them $\mathbb R \times T^2$) but not the blender's localized closed timelike curves.
 This leaves one more interesting question: \begin{question} Does there exist a geodesically complete and time-orientable Lorentzian metric on $\mathbb R^3 \times S^1$ which respects all energy conditions and asymptotes to an FLRW geometry? \end{question} An interesting observation is that, in principle, it seems there is no known obstruction to answering this affirmatively using only radiation as one's matter source.
 We remark that in attempting to construct a metric resolving any of Questions \ref{quest:modify-blender}, \ref{quest:modify-trumpet}, or \ref{quest:modify-between}, one must keep in mind the constraints imposed by unwinding and rewinding: a metric similar to (\ref{eqn:blendermetric}) and affirmatively resolving Question \ref{quest:modify-between}, for example, cannot be so symmetric that it can quotient to $\mathbb R^2 \times T^2$, nor can it be so nice that it lifts to a globally hyperbolic metric on $\mathbb R^4$.